 The terms of reference of Corporate Social Responsibility Committee (CSR), inter alia, includes, to formulate and recommend to the Board of Directors, a CSR Policy which shall indicate the activities to be undertaken by the Company as per the provisions of the Companies Act, 2013, approve & recommend to the Board of Directors the CSR budget for the activities referred to in CSR Policy of the Company and monitor the mechanism for CSR projects or programmes or activities undertaken by the Company and Monitor the CSR Policy of the Company from time to time.

-- Constitution - Composition, Names of Members and record of attendance during the year - : Constituted by the Board of Directors of the Company at its meeting held on 21st March, 2014. - : Consists of Directors as under:
+Constituted by the Board of Directors of the Company at its meeting held on 21st March, 2014.